Invesco Perpetual Latin American Fund

 The Invesco Perpetual Latin American Fund aims to achieve capital growth in Latin America.
 The fund intends to invest primarily in shares of companies in South and Central America (including Mexico) and the Caribbean, although it may include other Latin American related investments.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 Our holdings in Latin America are concentrated in Brazil and Mexico although we also have significant positions in companies based in the smaller economies of Colombia, Chile and Peru.
 However, in recent times we have been increasing our exposure to Mexico, mainly at the expense of Brazil, and have been adding to our holdings in Chile.
 The fund’s diversified approach is reflected in sector positioning, which is spread across a broad spectrum of industries.
-Our most favoured sectors are currently real estate, media and diversified financials.
-During the month we increased our exposure to the banking sector by taking a position in Banorte, a large Mexican bank with over 1,300 branches.
-We believe that Banorte has significant opportunities to improve earnings and profitability over the medium to long term.
-The recent ratification of Carlos Hank as chairman and early evidence of a recovery in domestic consumption in Mexico are welcome developments in our view.
+Our most favoured sectors are currently real estate, media and materials.
+During June we introduced a position in insurance brokerage provider Par Corretora when the company’s shares made their debut on the Ibovespa stock exchange in Sao Paulo.
+We also introduced a holding in Gildan Activewear and sold our interest in TPI.

 |Launch date||05 November 1994|

 |Sector||IA Specialist Sector|